-Near the Basilica of St. Ambrose what is interesting is to see a column from the Roman epoch, which shows two holes made by the Satan himself, according to the legend.
-It is said that the devil, after his unsuccessful attempts to seduce Ambrose tried to pierce him with his horns but did not hit and his horns stuck in the column.
-Fuming, in the form of sulphur vapour, the villain used the same holes to return to the underworld.
+Near the Basilica of St. Ambrose what is interesting is to see a column from the Roman epoch, which shows two holes made by Satan himself, according to the legend.
+It is said that the devil, after his unsuccessful attempts to seduce Ambrose, tried to pierce him with his horns but did not hit and his horns stuck in the column.
+Fuming, in the form of sulfur vapor, the villain used the same holes to return to the underworld.

-So do not be surprised if you feel a slight smell of sulphur or if you touch your ear against the wall, you hear strange sounds coming from nowhere…
+So do not be surprised if you feel a slight smell of sulfur or if you touch your ear against the wall, you hear strange sounds coming from nowhere…

 9. The Columns of Saint Lorenzo

-The columns of St. Lorenzo are another thing you can see in the centre of Milan.
-It will not take long, you really take a look at these Roman ruins.
+The columns of St. Lorenzo are another thing you can see in the center of Milan for free.
+If you’ve got some spare time you should take a look at these Roman ruins.

 10. Have a walk on the Monte Napoleone Street, the street of Fashion.

-If you like expensive fashion stores, you’ll be fascinated by the luxury while you look at the shop windows and observe the elegance and extravagance of customers in these stores.
-If you want to shop from there, get ready for a big total.
+If you like expensive boutiques, you’ll be fascinated by the luxury while you look at the shop windows and observe the elegance and extravagance of customers in these stores.
+It’s surely not a place for tourists on a tight budget.

-If you are a fan of the shopping, you can also stroll along the Buenos Aires Boulevard, where you will find many luxury shops.
-Still, it is no coincidence that Milan is known as the „fashion capital“, where the Fashion Week is held twice a year.
+If you are a fan of the shopping, you can also stroll along Buenos Aires Boulevard, where you will find many luxury shops.
+Still, it is not just a coincidence that Milan is known as the „fashion capital“ of the world, where the Fashion Week is held twice a year.

 Sources include: personal experience and many sites for reference confirmation of details.